MaterialFuture/c-practice/readme.md

 ### Note

-I've Started reading on C11 and some modern practices, so once I'm nearing the end of the book I'll start on the `modern` directory.
+I've Started reading on C11 and some modern practices, so once I'm nearing the end of the book I'll start on the `modern` directory as well as the `challenges` directory which will just be programming challenges to get me learning things faster.